Back to the top

 Tournament Rules

-To solve the problems you will need a working internet connection as the tournament is online this year.
+For online, to solve the problems you will need a working internet connection as the tournament is online this year.

-All exams will be proctored over video call - anyone who is unaccounted for in the proctored sessions will be disqualified.
+All online exams will be proctored over video call - anyone who is unaccounted for in the proctored sessions will be disqualified.

 Calculators, graph papers, geometrical instruments, and electronics are not permitted during the examination.